-The design response to the Site ensures that the communal aspects of the development, including access roads and communal areas of open space are attractive, accommodating and offer passive surveillance opportunities, providing a safe and welcoming environment for future residents of the development.
+The design response to the site ensures that the communal aspects of the development, including access roads and communal areas of open space are attractive, accommodating and offer passive surveillance opportunities.
+The proposed redevelopment of the site will provide a safe and welcoming environment for future residents of the development.

-6.7 Traffic and Parking
+7.7 Traffic and Parking